K-State women’s basketball ends Wichita State’s season in first-round win of WNIT

 MANHATTAN, Kan.
-(KSNW) — The Kansas State University (K-State) women’s basketball team beat Wichita State University (WSU) 90-56 in the first round of the WNIT Thursday at Bramlage Coliseum.
+(KSNW) — The Kansas State University women’s basketball team beat Wichita State University 90-56 in the first round of the WNIT Thursday at Bramlage Coliseum.

 The Shockers ended their season 18-15 overall, with a first postseason appearance in eight years.